-Your running mojo is a fickle thing.
+Your running motivation is a fickle thing.

 Sometimes it’s burning bright, powering you through dark and cold early morning runs.